 Students in grades 9-12 receive grade reports on a quarterly basis throughout the school year.
-The interim reports are issued at the nine and 27 week points and the report cards are issued at 18 and 36 weeks.
+The interim reports are posted on Parent Portal at 9 and 27 weeks, and the report cards are posted at 18 and 36 weeks.
+Parents may request a hard copy of the report card from their child's teacher or administrator.
 The reports include a numerical average for the grading period, the End of Course (EOC) assessment grade conversion score, if applicable, and a rubric for reporting work ethic and student behaviors that impact grades and achievement.
 The average is calculated 75% summative and 25% formative.
-The EOC, per state rule, has a weight of 20% on the final course grade.
-Advanced Placement courses carry Quality Points posted on the transcript at the completion of the course.
+The EOC, per state rule, has a weight of 10% on the final course grade.
+Advanced Placement, Dual Enrollment, and International Baccalaureate courses carry Quality Points posted on the transcript at the completion of the course.